udkyo/lup/README.md

 ### Dry Run

 You can trigger a dry run by specifying -t as a flag (this must come immediately after "lup" on the command line - the rest of the line is treated as the command to be processed) this will echo the commands which lup intends to run, without actually triggering them.

+Lup isn't very polished yet, so a dry run first is always a good idea.

 ### Spaces in terms